Skip to main content

 B. Furnishings

-The University supplies basic furniture, such as a desk, chair, dresser, closet, bed, draperies, and mattress.
-Students supply their own sheets, pillow, pillowcase, mattress pad, blanket, bedspread, towels, wastebasket (these should be metal) and other personal items.
-Students must not move furniture from room to room, stack furniture, move furniture from public areas to their rooms, or detach fixed furniture.
-Halogen lamps are prohibited in the residence halls.
+The University supplies basic furniture, such as a desk, chair, dresser, closet/wardrobe, and bed/bed frame.
+Students supply their own bed linens, towels, hangers, wastebasket (these should be metal), desk lamps, and other personal items.
+Students must not move furniture from room to room, stack furniture, move furniture from public areas to their rooms, or detach fixed furnishings.
+For a list of prohibited items, refer to the University Housing Services website at Housing.IllinoisState.edu.

-In order to assist students to adjust to and derive a maximum of educational benefits from their residence hall experience, each hall has a staff of professionals, graduates, and undergraduates to assist and advise residents.
+To assist students in adjusting to and deriving the maximum educational benefit from their University Housing experience, each residential area has live-in professional staff, undergraduate staff, and interns to assist and advise residents.

 D. Assignment and Room Change Policy